markround/nkp-cluster-cleaner/README.md

 # nkp-cluster-cleaner
 <img src="/docs/webui.png" width="200">

 A simple tool to automatically delete Nutanix NKP clusters that do not meet a specific criteria.
 Useful for cleaning up resources in a lab/demo environment, similar to common "cloud cleaner" tools.
+Also available as a [Helm Chart](./charts/nkp-cluster-cleaner/README.md) and [NKP Catalog Application](./docs/nkp.md).

 _Disclaimer: This is a personal project and is in no way supported/endorsed by, or otherwise connected to Nutanix_